 To provide holistic support and capacity building services in the community to marginalised people and their families, enabling them to access their rights alongside their peers.’

-ECSAT’s Community Centre is in Galle, the south western part of Sri Lanka and one of the areas badly affected by the 2004 tsunami.
-ECSAT covers 6 Divisional Secretariats in the Galle District.
+ECSAT has three Community Centres in the Southern Province of Sri Lanka at Galle (headquarters), Matara and Hikkaduwa.
+All areas were badly affected by the 2004 tsunami.
+ECSAT covers 15 Divisional Secretariats.